Purchase Azure products and services

-Products and services in Azure are arranged by category, which has various resources that you can provision.
+Products and services in Azure are arranged by category, with various resources that you can provision.
 You select the Azure products and services that fit your requirements, and your account is billed according to Azure's pay-for-what-you-use model.

 When you provision an Azure resource, Azure creates one or more meter instances for that resource.
 The meters track the resources' usage, and generate a usage record that is used to calculate your bill.